 Follow the Submission Format/Requirements to the letter

-The award organisers may use an online platform or template that you email or file transfer service (dropbox, wetransfer).
+The award organisers may use an online platform or template that you email to the organisers.
 The key is to make sure that you follow the requirements for submissions including format, file size, file name, etc. This will make it easier for the organisers and also reduce the chance of your submission not being accepted.
+The WLA Awards only excepts entries as a email attachment in pdf format.

 Most of all have fun with the process and if you are in an office with few people you can make it a group task with cut out images to create varying mockups of the layouts and this will also allow the team to be proud of their work.